yolanare/midnight-discord-blurple/README.md

 #### betterdiscord (or client with local theme folder)

-1. download `midnight-blurple.theme.css` from this repo.
+1. download [`midnight-blurple.theme.css`](https://yolanare.github.io/midnight-discord-blurple/midnight-blurple.theme.css) from this repo
 2. put the file into your theme folder. (there should be a button to open the theme folder in theme settings)
-3. (optional) customize the theme in `midnight-blurple.theme.css`.

 #### install through link

-add `https://yolanare.github.io/midnight-discord-blurple/midnight.css` to your theme import links.
+add `https://yolanare.github.io/midnight-discord-blurple/midnight.css` to your theme import links

 ## credits